Federal University of Health Sciences of Porto Alegre

+Academics

-Founded in 1961, UFCSPA has today 15 degrees: Biomedicine, Medicine, Nursing, Nutrition, Physiotherapy, Psychology, Pharmacy, Toxicology, Gastronomy, Medical Physics, Health Management, Medical Chemistry, Biomedical Informatics, Food Technology and Speech therapy.
+UFCSPA provides 15 degrees: Biomedicine, Medicine, Nursing, Nutrition, Physiotherapy, Psychology, Pharmacy, Toxicology, Gastronomy, Medical Physics, Health Management, Medicinal Chemistry, Biomedical Informatics, Food Technology and Speech therapy.

 UFCSPA is linked to Santa Casa de Misericordia Hospital, a major hospital in Latin America.

 Structure

 The UFCSPA has a main building of 6 floors and the Center for Research and Post-Graduate Professor Heitor Cirne Lima.
 In its facilities, besides various laboratories, the university has a library (with broadband internet access and terminals for individual and group study), amphitheaters, conference room, art room, cafeteria, restaurant and chapel.
 It has parking spaces for employees, teachers and students.
 Currently an enclosed building is being constructed within the university and will house new laboratories and classrooms.

 The university has an area of 9,456.84 m2, and the built part is 13,121.09 m2.